ThinkDataEd/curriculum/docs/unit2/lab2d.md

         mutate(draws, nrap = rowSums(draws=="rap"))

-* **For each of the lines of code below, describe how the output of the code changes as we move from line to line.**
+* **Let’s break down the code above by running each part of the code one piece at a time.
+As you run each line of code below describe the output.**

         draws == "rap"
         rowSums(draws == "rap")
         mutate(draws, nrap = rowSums(draws=="rap"))

+* Remember to assign a name to your mutated data set.

 ###**Counting other outcomes**
 * Another method we can use to estimate the probability of complex events is to use the following 2-step procedure:

     `1.
-Subset the rows of the simulations that match our desired outcomes.
+Subset or filter the rows of the simulations that match our desired outcomes.

     `2.
 Count the number of rows in the subset and divide by the number of simulations.